What does the Bible say about work?

 • Be of Benefit: Your efforts at your job should benefit both you and the people around you (Exodus 23:10-11; Deuteronomy 15:7-11; Ephesians 4:28).

-• Be Grateful for the Opportunity: God has given you the opportunity to have a job and the ability to do it.
+• Be Grateful for the Opportunity: God has given you the opportunity to have this job at this time in your life and the ability to do it.
 This is a gift of blessing from your Creator to you (Psalm 104:1-35; 127:1-5; Ecclesiastes 3:12-13, 5:18-20; Proverbs 14:23).

 • Be Patient as You Grow: God will give you the tools, experience, or skills you need to do your work (Exodus 31:2-11)—even if it seems like a long process to get there.
 Be patient and forgiving with yourself as you learn.